Facebook Twitter Pinterest Google+

 Shop your way through Danville, Ky., and enjoy the variety of shops this town has to offer.
 And, if you're still searching for more Perryville is just a short drive away.

 Danville, KY, located less than an hour from Lexington, is home to several historic attractions including Perryville Battlefield, Constitution Square and more, and features fun festivals and events such as the Great American Balloon Race.
 Residents also enjoy outdoor opportunities, quality schools, charming neighborhoods and several health-care centers.
-In 2011, Danville was selected as the 4th best place to retire by Money Magazine.
+Residents here have taken great steps to preserve many of the historic buildings that create a unique downtown area.
+This helped earn Danville a spot on our Top 10 Cities for Historic Preservation list.

 © Copyright 2014 livability.com.
 All rights reserved.No portion of this website may be reproduced in whole or in part without written consent.